Let Us Explore The Firepower Of The Mi-28 Havoc Chopper

 Mi-28NM: The Mi-28NM, also known as the Night Superhunter, is an advanced modernization of the Mi-28N variant.
 It incorporates various upgrades, including improved avionics, new radar systems, enhanced engines, and advanced weaponry.
 The helicopter has undergone a nose redesign that involves the removal of the nose antenna and the introduction of a new radar station, resulting in a substantial improvement in all-around visibility.
 Equipped with more powerful VK-2500P engines featuring Full Authority Digital Engine Control ( FADEC ) technology, as well as improved rotor blades, the Mi-28NM achieves an impressive 13% increase in maximum speed and a 10% increase in cruise speed.

-We would encourage you to explore this article as well: What is AGM-158 JASSM?
-Delving into its Exact Details
+We would encourage you to explore this article as well: Discover the Best of Modern AAM Guidance

 In October 2016, the Mi-28NM successfully completed its inaugural flight, followed by the completion of state trials for the upgraded VK-2500P engines in October 2020.
 An official plan has been approved for upgrading the existing Mi-28N helicopters in the Russian fleet to the Mi-28NM standard.
 The primary objective of the Mi-28NM is to enhance combat capabilities and significantly improve situational awareness, thereby augmenting its effectiveness across a wide range of operational scenarios.